sh00t2kill/HA-Bring-ToDo-List/README.md

 ## Usage

-Add the `Bring Todo List` integration from the HA Integrations page, and enter your credentials.
+Add the `Bring Todo List` integration from the HA Integrations page, and enter your credentials, along with your locale.
+<br>The locale is used to translate items from german into your chosen language.
+It defaults to en-US, which is the most complete english translation list.
+<br>If you are unsure as to what to put here, you can test at this public URL: https://web.getbring.com/locale/articles.<<LOCALE_STRING_GOES_HERE>.json
+<br>Example: Italian: https://web.getbring.com/locale/articles.it-IT.json -- the locale value should be it-IT